-Dishonest behavior during an examination: Dishonest behavior can be detected by a student or by a faculty member.
-If a student knows of or suspects dishonest behavior on an examination, s/he should not sign the honor pledge and should contact the course instructor.
-If a faculty member receives an examination in which the pledge is not signed, the faculty member should follow the procedures outlined below.
-If the faculty member is the one who suspects dishonest behavior, s/he should follow the relevant steps.
+If a student knows of or suspects dishonest behavior in completing class assignments, s/he should not sign the assignment pledge.
+The faculty member and student should discuss the concern and then follow the procedures outlined above.
+If a faculty member suspects dishonest behavior in completing class assignments, s/he should proceed with the relevant steps outlined above.
+PLAGIARISM: